zpriddy/ZP-Echo-ST-Beta/README.md

 ### Improved Sample Utterances

-At this time the App will be able to generate a custom list of sample utterances to give you better support in controling your devices.
+At this time the App will be able to generate a custom list of sample utterances to give you better support in controling your devices.  **This is a new Alexa ID, not the one you got initially.**

 To get this list ask Alexa: 'Alexa, ask Smart Things to give me samples"